You may wish to see an introductory page to this section with a map first.

 Flavius Josephus - The Wars of the Jews - Translation by Samuel Burder

 Josephus was the leader of the First Jewish Revolt in Galilee and in 67 AD he was captured by Roman general Vespasian who became emperor two years later.
 Josephus, who had prophesied the event, became an adviser to Titus, Vespasian's son, during the rest of the campaign.
 He was eventually freed and, consistent with Roman usage, he added the "surname" of his patrons (gens Flavia) to his name.
-He then wrote several books (in Greek) on the history of the Jews which were meant for a Roman audience, but nonetheless are the main source of information for historians on many events which occurred during the First Jewish Revolt and in the century which preceded it.
+He then wrote several books (in Greek) on the history of the Jews which were meant for a Roman audience, but nonetheless are the main source of information for historians and archaeologists on many events which occurred during the First Jewish Revolt and in the century which preceded it.

 Views: (above) the upper town seen from the road between Tiberias and Haifa; (below) view from the upper town towards the said road which is located to its north